polterguy/phosphorusfive/README.md

 server to the client.
 Use the *"RemoveAttribute"* method to remove an attribute, since setting an attribute value to null will not remove it, but keep the attribute with a null value.

-## Building your own release

-On Linux, building a release is easy, you simply choose "Release-Linux" as your project configuration, rebuild your solution, for then to choose "Tools/Deploy to Web" by right-clicking "p5.webapp".
-To create a release, you must make sure you have "uglifyjs" installed on your system, since the Linux Release configuration of p5.ajax depends upon uglifyjs to minify its javascript.

 ## Creating an Ajax widget hierarchy with p5 lambda